yorikvanhavre/FreeCAD-manual/navigating_in_the_3d_view.md

 coordinates (2,3,1) will lie at 2 units on the X axis, 3 units on the Y axis, and 1 unit on the Z axis.

 You can look at that scene from any angle, like if you were holding a camera.
-That camera can be moved left, right, up and down (pan), rotated (rotate) and brought closer or further from the scene (zoom).
+That camera can be moved left, right, up and down (pan), rotated around what it is looking at (rotate) and brought closer or further from the scene (zoom).

 ### The FreeCAD 3D view